Follow us on social

 Since Trump returned to office, his administration has dramatically increased the drone campaign, while the transparency of the decision-making process and consequences of these strikes have become more opaque.
 Inevitably, as drone strikes have increased, so have civilian casualties, made more egregious by the absence of admission or explanation from the U.S., or any of the other parties that conduct drone strikes in the country.

-For instance, in September this year, a well-known and respected clan elder and conflict mediator from a remote part of northeastern Somalia was traveling in a vehicle when he was killed in a drone strike.
+For instance, in September 2025, a well-known and respected clan elder and conflict mediator from a remote part of northeastern Somalia was traveling in a vehicle when he was killed in a drone strike.
 Four days later, the U.S. military’s Africa Command (AFRICOM) claimed that it had killed an al-Shabaab operative in the area.
 Everyone who knew the elder was stunned by this claim.
 So were the regional authorities and the federal government, who contradicted the U.S. story.

 Even if he was suspected of being an al-Shabaab member, he could have easily been apprehended.
 In fact, when he was killed, the elder was on his way back from a meeting with the regional president of Puntland.